 - Use Qubole to efficiently manage your Presto clusters by automatically taking care of provisioning and deprovisioning, along with dynamic auto-scaling the size of the cluster to handle the workload at any point in time.

-- Connect your favourite BI application to a Qubole-managed Presto cluster.
+- Connect your favorite BI application to a Qubole-managed Presto cluster.

 - Configure QDS accounts with ADLS credentials for seamless and transparent access to ADLS on all (Hadoop, Spark, etc.) clusters in your account.

 - Run Apache Hive, Hadoop, Spark and Presto queries through QDS platform which is now capable of accessing data in your ADLS.